 Although you are thinking about system adoption from different perspectives, you should also directly consult with your teammates to better understand what success looks like for them and how a CRM system can help them achieve that.

 Once you’ve got those goals identified, you’ll want to increase the level of detail by mapping out the workflows you’ll need in order to accomplish those objectives.
 How do you get from data capture to the end goal (e.g. understanding your relationships with other companies, improving your sourcing)?

 Once you identify what you need to make decisions and produce reporting, rigorously identify where friction exists in capturing the information you need and seek ways to eliminate it.
 The most invisible, yet costly form of friction is behavior change – requiring significant behavior change is the leading reason why the adoption of CRM systems fails.
 If it is too complicated or challenging, your team won’t understand how to use it or see the value in using it.

 A straightforward way to improve adoption rates is to take as much burden off your team by reducing data entry.
 Data entry is time-consuming, and errors are inevitable when it comes to human-entered data.
-To remedy this, CRM systems with AI-powered automation capabilities will free up your team’s time and boost data record accuracy.
+To remedy this, choose the right CRM systems with AI-powered automation capabilities that will free up your team’s time and boost data record accuracy.

 Establish a single core source of information